 In response to the supply chain crunch, new car prices are steadily on the rise.
-The scarcity of new cars over the past year has meant that over 10% of buyers have paid higher than sticker price.
-New car prices were on the rise anyway, even before the effects of the pandemic.
-So the supply chain impacts have only exacerbated price increases.
-GM’s full-size SUVs, for example, cost over 20% more this year than they did last year.
+The scarcity of new cars over the past year has meant that a majority of buyers have paid higher than MSRP. $5k and $10k markups are relatively common, even on Toyotas and Subarus.
+New car prices were on the rise anyway, even before the effects of the pandemic, and the supply chain impacts have only exacerbated the situation.
+GM’s full-size SUVs, for example, have an MSRP of 20% more this year than last year.

 The used car market is following the trend

 And as new cars become harder to get, as well as more expensive, used car prices and supply are following suit.
-They’ve been on the rise since last year.
+They’ve also been on the rise since two years ago.
 Another unexpected twist that’s driving used car prices up is that rental car companies sold off a lot of their inventory when travel came to a virtual standstill during the pandemic.
-Now that people are starting to travel again, they’re trying to replace that inventory with used cars, which is also driving prices up.
+Now that people have started traveling again, they’re replacing that inventory with used cars (mostly buying them at auction), which is also driving prices up.

 Is it a good time to sell a used car?

 It’s definitely a good time to sell a used car.
 There’s a ton of demand, so you’ll likely be able to sell your car faster than you normally would.
 It’s also likely you’ll get more money for it than in a normal market.
-There are plenty of people out there looking for cars, as the country starts to open back up and everyone resumes travel.
-Car trips will probably be a lot more popular than ever before, at least for a while, as everyone eases back into traveling.
+There are plenty of people out there looking for cars, especially as everyone resumes travel and many return to commuting.
+Road trips will probably be a lot more popular than ever before, at least for a while, as everyone eases back into traveling.

 Additionally, the shift to remote work (which is likely to be permanent for many workers) means that lots of people have moved to suburbs and more rural areas.
-They no longer need to bne near public transportation, and they’re migrating to more affordable areas with more land, and in most cases that means buying cars that they didn’t have before.
+They no longer need to be near public transportation, and they’re migrating to more affordable areas with more land; in most cases that means buying cars that they didn’t have before.